[natural sound: construction chisel]

 Students say that the construction on campus makes it challenging to navigate.

-SAPPHIRE HUNTER: Um, yes, I would say sometimes it makes it very inconvenient when trying to get from South to North Campus, since I do have to go up north quite a few times and pass, like, the libraries and stuff like that.
+SAPPHIRE HUNTER: I would say sometimes it makes it very inconvenient when trying to get from South to North Campus, since I do have to go up north quite a few times and pass, like, the libraries and stuff like that.
 And there’s a lot of construction over there.
 So it could be a little inconvenient.

 That’s Sapphire Hunter, a McCormick freshman still learning how to navigate her way around campus but the construction on the Jacobs Center, which will be transformed into a hub for global health and social sciences, makes it difficult.

-HUNTER: Most of the time it’s where they’re building the new Global Studies building and also, like, near Deering.
-It’s, like, near Deering and Main.
-There’s, like, construction there, and that could be like a lot.
+HUNTER: Most of the time it’s where they’re building the new Global Studies building and also like near Deering.
+It’s like near Deering and Main.
+There’s like construction there and that could be like a lot.

 [natural sound: construction on the Jacobs Center]